harlepengren/PicoGame/README.md

 - `__init__()`
 - `update()`

 `__init__()` handles initialization.
-Ensure you call 'super().__init__().
+Ensure you call 'super().__init__()'.
 In this method, place any code to load assets or set up the AI.
 In example1.py, we also created lists to manage enemies and projectiles.
 We also created a projectile timer that is called every 1.5 seconds to create a new projectile.

 The `update()` function handles everything we need to do to update a frame.
 First, we check for user input using the Input class.
 Next, we move the projectiles and enemies.
 Finally, we draw everything to the screen using the blit method.